This is a community driven project and everyone is welcome to contribute.

 Make a tutorial or gallery example of how to do something.

-Contribute code you already have.
-It doesn’t need to be perfect!
+Contribute code!
+This can be code that you already have and it doesn’t need to be perfect!
 We will help you clean things up, test it, etc.

 Discussion often happens on GitHub issues and pull requests.
 In addition, there is a Discourse forum for the project where you can ask questions.